TOC Digital Speech and Debate Series 1

 I set average speaks at 28.5.
 If you get a 29 or higher, I think you should go to elims.

-I'm okay with anything as long as you know what youre talking about
+I'm okay with anything as long as you know what youre talking about and can actually explain it- dont assume your judge knows your super specific k aff/criterion.

-dont go for multiple world advocacies in the 2nr. pick one- you can run multiple advocacies throughout the round- but only go for one
+Dont go for multiple world advocacies in the 2nr. pick one- you can run multiple advocacies throughout the round- but only go for one

-if u go for theory, that better be the only thing u go for or i wont vote on it
+If u go for theory, that better be the only thing u go for or i wont vote on it

 more impacts based and please do weighing the last speech- i will defer to FW